exercism/rust/problem_ordering.md

 We order our problems for students who are learning Rust.
 With that audience in mind, we follow two rules when adding new problems.

-- A exercise should introduce one new concept
+- An exercise should introduce one new concept
 - Exercises should progress from Rust basics to advanced Rust concepts

 ### One New Concept